henryw374/cljc.java-time/README.md

 java.time.Year#isLeap exists as an instance method and a static method.
 Only the static version has been wrapped.

 ### Inheritcance/Polymorphism
-The generated code of this project mechanically generated methods for the java.time classes, even if those methods are inherited via superclasses or interfaces.
-In this project, functions are generated at every 'level'.
-For example there is a `cljc.java-time.temporal.temporal/is-supported` and `cljc.java-time.local-date/is-supported`, with the latter being essentially unnecessary but included anyway.
+The code of this project consists of mechanically generated functions for the java.time methods, even if those methods are inherited via superclasses or interfaces.
+In this project, functions are generated in every class they can be applied to.
+For example there is
+`cljc.java-time.temporal.temporal/is-supported` and also `cljc.java-time.local-date/is-supported`, with the latter being essentially unnecessary but included anyway.